slds-lmu/wildlife-experiments-server/README.md

 #### Output
 Depending, on whether you set `-f` to `True` or `False`, you will find different outputs.
 The outputs can be found in the predictions and then in the folder corresponding to your run based on the date and time.
 Inside of the folder you will always find `predictions.csv`.
 If you set `-f True`, then you will also find folders corresponding to the species names in the dataset.
 Inside of those folders, you can find the images that were predicted as the given species.

+## Other Info
+- Link to our pre-trained model on which you can start the passive training: [download here](https://syncandshare.lrz.de/getlink/fiJsgDEKtkLCXfbhWM1GLR/ckpt_final_model.hdf5).
+- Paper on which the repository is based: [find here](https://arxiv.org/pdf/2303.15823).
+- This repository is utlizing a wildlife-ml package you can find in this [repository](https://github.com/slds-lmu/wildlife-ml).